For any concern about a student, whether academic or co-curricular, faculty/staff a CARE form should be completed.

 Absolutely!
 While we encourage students to come to the office and let us assist them, some people are more comfortable using resources off-campus.
 The most important thing for us is that students get the assistance that they need.

 The most important thing is for the student to get assistance and deal with this event.
 Unfortunately, many sexual assaults go unreported because the victim, male or female, feels that it was their fault or it was preventable.
 That is absolutely not the case.
 We always want to talk with a student that was potentially sexually assaulted for many reasons, including preventing the incident from occurring again on campus and ensuring that the student is able to deal with the emotional and physical toll of the event.
-We strongly encourage that the student get help by contacting our office, Counseling Services at (716) 839-8337 or Health Services at (716) 839-8446.
+We strongly encourage that the student get help by contacting our office or the CHIP Center at 716-839-7380.
 Other important things to remember when dealing with a sexual assault:

 - If there is any chance that the victim may want to report this incident later, they should not shower or change their clothes.
 They should go to the hospital for evidence to be collected.